CCDirectLink/CLS/proposals/1/standardized-mod-format.md

  "dependencies": <
-  Optional Object - due to compatibility, this is a bit awkward If ccmodDependencies is provided, keys are Node modules, values are semver-compliant version constraints If ccmodDependencies is NOT provided, this replaces that, and has no function by itself
+  Optional Object - due to compatibility, this is a bit awkward If ccmodDependencies is provided, keys are Node modules, values are semver-compliant version constraints If ccmodDependencies is NOT provided, this key is effectively renamed to it - meaning keys are mod IDs, not Node modules.
  >,

  "name": <Optional human-readable string - otherwise, the directory name is used>,